Peggy Sue Got Married: Filming

 Kathleen Turner stated that Francis Ford Coppola was contractually obligated to finish the film on time or lose final cut privilege.
-Accordingly, the cast and crew worked twenty hours a day, six days a week, to deliver the movie to the studio on time.
+Accordingly, the cast and crew worked twenty hours a day, six days a week, to deliver the film to the studio on time.

 Turner has spoken numerous times about the difficulty of working with co-star Nicolas Cage (Coppola's nephew).
 In her 2008 memoir, she wrote that:

 "He caused so many problems.
 He was arrested twice for drunk-driving and, I think, once for stealing a dog.
 He'd come across a chihuahua he liked and stuck it in his jacket.
 On the last night of filming, he came into my trailer after he'd clearly been drinking heavily.
 He fell on his knees and asked if I could ever forgive him.
 I said, "Not right now.
 I have a scene to shoot.
 Excuse me," and just walked out.
 Nicolas didn't manage to kill the film, but he didn't add a lot to it, either.
 For years, whenever I saw him, he'd apologize for his behavior.
 I'd say: "Look, I'm way over it."
 But I haven't pursued the idea of working with him again."

 Turner also criticized Cage for his decision to wear false teeth and to adopt a nasal fry for his character (Cage said he based it on Pokey from The Gumby Show).
 During an interview in 2018, Turner commented on Cage's nasal voice that:

 "It was tough to not say, 'Cut it out".
 But it wasn't my job to say to another actor what he should or shouldn't do.
 So I went to Francis [Ford Coppola].
 I asked him, 'You approved this choice?'
 It was very touchy.
 He [Nicolas Cage] was very difficult on set.
 But the director allowed what Nicolas wanted to do with his role, so I wasn't in a position to do much except play with what I'd been given.
 If anything, it [Cage's portrayal] only further illustrated my character's disillusionment with the past.
 The way I saw it was, yeah, he was that asshole."

 In 2008, in response to Turner's claims that he had driven drunk and stolen a chihuahua, Cage sued her for defamation and won.
-In exchange he received a public apology from Turner, admission from her publisher that the claims were false and defamatory, and a pledge that Turner and the publisher would make a substantial donation to charity.
+In exchange, he received a public apology from Turner, admission from her publisher that the claims were false and defamatory, and a pledge that Turner and the publisher would make a substantial donation to charity.